The crew of two was transported to a hospital for evaluation.

 (UPDATED at 8:59 a.m.
 MDT, May 7, 2016)

 The Whistler Question reports that the pilot of the air tanker that slid off the runway at Manning, Alberta “suffered a medical episode” and the co-pilot was forced to land the plane.
 This occurred while the aircraft was approaching to land.

-Below is an excerpt from an article at CBCnews:
+Below is an excerpt from the article: